Increasing revenue for your business!

 3 Basic Levels of Build

-- Template systems: Options like Wix, Weebly and Squarespace are low cost options and offer fixed template builds and hosting, usually at a low price and are self-managed.
+- Template systems: Options like Wix, Weebly and Squarespace are low cost options and offer fixed template builds and hosting, usually at a low price.
 These are generally designed around “self build” systems that have various restrictions on flexibility, power and Search Engine Optimisation (SEO).
-The sites are generally hosted “in the cloud” on overseas servers, often in the USA, and the site could well be one of 1,000’s on any single shared server which can affect speed and security.
+The sites are generally hosted “in the cloud” on overseas servers, often in the USA.
+The site could well be one of 1,000’s on any single shared server which can affect speed and security.
+Check the detail of each option as some providers do not allow you to take a copy or move the site and you have no choice as to where the site is physically hosted

-- CMS – Content Management Systems: Options such as WordPress, Joomla and Drupal are far more flexible systems to build a website, often without the need for customised programming code.
-If you wish to do all the work yourself these options require a much higher level of skill with a steep learning curve taking much longer to learn than a template system.
+- CMS – Content Management Systems: · Options such as WordPress, Joomla and Drupal are very flexible systems to build a website, often without the need for customised programming code.
+If you wish to do all the work yourself these options require a higher level of skill with a steep learning curve taking much longer to learn than a template system.
 Custom code can be added for fine tuning a site if required.
 WordPress by far is the most popular option globally with 30% of the top 10 Million websites built using WordPress and 60 % of all sites are built using WordPress.
 WordPress has an enormous amount of resources available, some free and some on a subscriptions basis.
 WordPress should pretty much cover any design or application for a small business with its virtual infinite number of options and flexibility.
 The site can be hosted on your server of choice from a small shared server to a private server.
 WordPress is very SEO friendly and there is the ability to work on SEO techniques on your site to make your site more visible to the search engines.
 The real power of WordPress comes with many, many hours of constant learning, practice and keeping abreast of new techniques and software applications via forums and alike.
+You own your WordPress site and can move the site in the future if required.

 - Custom Designed and Programmed: Usually for the larger businesses / corporations with specific needs and requirements that are not found “off the shelf”.
 This is the most expensive option, usually outside the scope of any small business, with the site generally residing on dedicated servers with staff to manage the whole process in-house.